Private, In-Home Tutoring in Cortlandt, New York

-SchoolTutoring Academy’s tutoring programs for Cortlandt students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Cortlandt students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The town of Cortlandt is part of the Lakeland Central School District.
 The district is comprised of five elementary schools, one middle school, and two high schools.
 The district serves over 6,000 students.
 Cortlandt’s schools offer instruction in a wide range of subject areas that include core subjects like English Language Arts, math, science, and history, as wells as subjects such as art, music, and theater.
 Cortlandt’s English Language Arts and Math curricula are based on the New York State P-12 Common Core Learning Standards.
 The curricula for all other subject areas are based on the New York State Learning Standards.